CarlosVillamar/W-C_assesment/README.md

 # Issues implementing the cart
 Currently this verison does not implement a modal showcasing the CartContainer container, I attempted to create a placeHolder modal to test how it would work for our test case.
 However I could not implement it in time for submission but I would love some feedback on how to do this properly, you can find this attempt here: src/containers/cartModal.js.
 One brighspot however, I made sure the cart button can shift between two images when our cursor hovers over it, using eventhandlers.

-# If I could do this assesment over, I would create a seperate button components and use states
+# If I could do this assesment over, I would create a seperate button components and use states, and make use of the media querys
 This sample project use simple HTML button tags to create buttons, Had I chosen to create them as a React component instead, I would have been able to set states to handle disable and hover states more effectively, instead of using mouse cursor events to add behaviors.
+Also had I made use of meida queries, I probably had been able to avoid a current regression case when trhe page is rendered below a width of 600px.
+The page is not broken by anymeans at that size but it could look a little better or more consistant.